xhenos/kodo/content/help/guides/source-migration.md

 1. Choose which data you want to transfer over, and you're done.
 :::

-::: guide Migrating from Source
+:::guide Migrating from Source

-::: videolink
+:::videolink
 [<MaterialIcon icon="videocam"/> Click for video guide](/assets/guides_migrate-preview-source.mp4)
 :::